MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ### General structure

+Each template includes:

+- Resource provisioning
-- Language-specific HTTP endpoint implementation and resource provisioning
+- A language-specific HTTP endpoint implementation that routes incoming activities to an adapter.
-- Adapter instance
-- Bot instance
+- An adapter object
+- A bot object

 ### The templates